Aidan40661224/Portfolio_Aidan/week6_testing.md

     Assert.Equal(expected, gamePage.CheckLetterInWord(word, answer));
 }
 ```

+This unit test works in the same way as the first one I discussed, but it tests to check that if the letter provided by the player is included in the word they are guessing, that the function returns true.

 # Reflection
 Having not done unit testing before this was a fairly new concept for me to implement, although the theory of how they are done was what I expected.
 Unfortunately I haven't been able to link the word variable to the wordList.txt file provided, however I tested my unit tests with multiple combinations of words and answers so I am confident it has been implemented correctly.